 Surge current is short duration (less than one half a second), high amperage current draw by an electrical device when first operated.
 For example, the surge current provides the amperage necessary to start a large solenoid moving from the latched to the unlatched position.
 Once the solenoid has moved, it does not require high amperage current draw to remain in the unlocked position.

 Most electromechanical lock mechanisms, keypads and readers have their power requirements printed on the advertisement or at a minimum, the installation manuals.
 For example, a continuous duty solenoid for a non-inrush applications typically requires 150-350mA @ 24VDC to operate the solenoid.
 The actual amount is determined by the characteristics of the solenoid and the specific application.
-Holding current for the solenoid would be the same.
+The holding current for the solenoid would be the same.

 However, to retract a typical latch retraction device would require high in-rush of 12-16 Amps @24VDC for 150-500 milli-seconds.
 Once the latch has been retracted, the holding current would be 125 to 500mA.
 Holding current keeps the latch retracted.

 To choose the proper power supply, we need to understand how they operate, the ratings of the power supply, the type of power supply and have an understanding of the major components that make-up a power supply.

 At this time, we should discuss “filtered” and “regulated” power supplies.
 “Filtered” power supply means the output voltage current that leaves is for all intent and purposes direct current (DC).
 However, the output from a switching power supply and a linear power supply are different as different methods are used to “filter” the output.